The page has been translated by Gen AI.

 systemctl enable chrony

-Add the SCP NTP server information and main options to the chrony configuration file.
+Add SCP NTP server information and primary options to the chrony configuration file.

 Redhat/CentOS